httpie/cli/docs/README.md

 ```

-Since we are only printing the HTTP headers here, the connection to the server is closed as soon as all the response headers have been received.
+Since you are only printing the HTTP headers here, the connection to the server is closed as soon as all the response headers have been received.
 Therefore, bandwidth and time isn’t wasted downloading the body which you don’t care about.
 The response headers are downloaded always, even if they are not part of the output